BSU-CS-222/project-1-chitko-and-ethan/README.md

 <div id="header" align="center">
 <h1>2️⃣ Graphical user interface (GUI) Wiki article search (part-2)</h1>
-<p>This is a GUI version of Wiki article search progran.<br>
+<p>This is an update version of wiki search program.<br>
-  You can run a file name is called <strong>🟥"Wikipart2.py"🟥</strong>to run for GUI version.
+  You can run a file name is called <strong>🟥"Wikipart2.py"🟥</strong>to run for update version.
+  There is an menu option you will have to choose for which option you are willing to use.
+Option 1 for command box search, option 2 for GUI search <br>
+  Option 3 for quit.
+  The technical function and features of this program is, in GUI search box if you enter nothing and search, it will tell you "you will need to enter an article that you are willing to search for".
+If you enter a wrong article name, it will aslo tell you to enter the right article."
 </p>
+<h>How cool is it!</h>
 <h4>⭐You will need to intall "ttkbootstrap" in your VScode.⭐</h4>
 <p>In order to intall "ttkbbotstrap".
 Write this command lines in your terminal.</p>